DraganMax/Employee-App/README.md

 # Employee-App

-Web 'Employee' application for private task in VISMA.
+Web 'Employee' application written on C# and VueJS for private task in VISMA.

 # What is Kubernetes and for what purposes it used?